mathcodes/JCP-Portfolio-Master/README.md

 <img src="https://img.shields.io/badge/License-MIT-green" alt="MIT"></a>

 ## Context
 [CLICK HERE](https://mathcodes.github.io/jcp2.0.1/) to check out my portfolio.
-As expected you will find some of my work as a full stack developer, mostly at this point comprising of projects andhttps://mathcodes.github.io/jcp2.0.1/ion, sales, customer service, and even a few years as a web developer.
+Enjoy some of my work as I become a full-stack developer, mostly at this point comprising of projects andhttps://mathcodes.github.io/jcp2.0.1/ion, sales, customer service, and even a few years as a web developer.
 Enjoy and please use the contact info to get in touch with me about any positions or freelance work you would like to discuss.

 ## Contact
 <img src ="https://avatars0.githubusercontent.com/u/17928947?v=4" alt="Github profile image" width="80px" height="80px" />